naistangz/Technical_Training/docs/Week9_Networking/README.md

 - A 32-bit (8 by 4) combination used to describe which portion of an address refers to the subnet and which part refers to the host
 - A byte = 8 bits
 - Class A, B, and C networks have default masks, also known as natural masks:
+- For each class, different numbers of octets (four numerical blocks of IP addresses) are used to identify the networks.
+- The remaining octets determine the number of hosts in a network.
 ```bash
 Class A: 255.0.0.0
 Class B: 255.255.0.0
 Class C: 255.255.255.0
 ```

+## CIDR
+- Classless Inter-Domain Routing
+- `CIDR` is based on the idea of [subnet masks](#subnet).
+A mask is placed over an IP address and creates a sub network: a network that is subordinate to the internet.
+- The subnet mask signals to the router which part of the IP address is assigned to the hosts and which determines the network.

 An IP address on Class A network that has not been subnetted would have an address/mask pair similar to 8.20.15.1 255.0.0.0